Macron wants Belarus opposition to join G7 summit, but host UK says no such plan

 Western countries are keen to show their support for opponents of Belarusian President Alexander Lukashenko after authorities in Minsk forced down a passenger plane on Sunday and arrested a dissident journalist on board.

-A French presidential official said Macron wanted to invite exiled Belarusian opposition leader Sviatlana Tsikhounskaya to speak at one of the “outreach” sessions, during which outside personalities can address the G7 leaders.
+A French presidential official said Macron wanted to invite exiled Belarusian opposition leader Sviatlana Tsikhanouskaya to speak at one of the “outreach” sessions, during which outside personalities can address the G7 leaders.

 “The G7 is a club of democracies and it is important in the current context to support opponents of Lukashenko’s regime,” the French official said, adding that Macron was open to inviting the Belarus opposition if host Britain agreed to it.

-Macron became the highest-profile Western leader to meet Tsikhounskaya last September.
-Her supporters say she won Belarus’s contested presidential election last August, a claim Lukashenko denies.
+Macron became the highest-profile Western leader to meet Tsikhanouskaya last September.
+Her supporters say she won Belarus’ contested presidential election last August, a claim Lukashenko denies.

 In a tweet on Tuesday, Tsikhanouskaya, who is now based in Lithuania, a member state of the European Union that borders Belarus, thanked Macron for his call to have the Belarusian opposition invited to the G7 summit.